🍾

 📝Exam Study NotesWSET / CMS

-• Cédric Bouchard founded Roses de Jeanne label in 2004; based in Celles-sur-Ource in the Côte des Bar
+• Cédric Bouchard founded Roses de Jeanne in 2000; based in Celles-sur-Ource in the Côte des Bar

 • Every cuvée single-vineyard, single-grape, single-vintage with no dosage and no chaptalization